A Peek at the Difference Between “Peak”, “Peek”, and “Pique”

 Try to remember “peak”, “peek”, and “pique.”

 Did we pique your interest?
 Take a peek at some of our other helpful blog posts here, and your personal language skills will peak.
-Together with LanguageTool—a free and easy-to-handle writing assistant—you’ll arouse your reader’s interest and write top texts, at first glance and second.
+Together with LanguageTool—an easy-to-handle writing assistant—you’ll arouse your reader’s interest and write top texts, at first glance and second.